UKHSA-Internal/data-dashboard-infra/docs/non_public_dashboard.md

 ### Automating creation of user groups in Azure AD <-> Django admin

-There is also piece missing around managing user groups in the UKHSA Azure AD and the backend django admin panel.
+There is also piece missing around managing user groups in the UKHSA Azure AD and the backend Django admin panel.
 Currently, the process is very manually-intensive.
 It will require personnel to:
 - Login to Azure AD.
 - Assign a user to a new user group.
-- Make note of the user group guid.
+- Make note of the user group GUID.
-- Go to the django admin panel
+- Go to the Django admin panel
-- Create new RBAC permissions and assign the requisite datasets to that user group guid.
+- Create new RBAC permissions and assign the requisite datasets to that user group GUID.

 We were aware of this limitation and this was included in the roadmap after the COVER work in Sep 2025.
 Unfortunately we did not get round to this piece of work so it is left outstanding.